 The side-by-side display below illustrates the physical size and weight of the Nikon D3400 and the Nikon D5300.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is somewhat larger (1 percent) than the Nikon D3400.
-Moreover, the D5300 is slightly heavier (8 percent) than the D3400.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 and the Nikon D5300are of equal size.
+However, the D5300 is markedly heavier (8 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the D5300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.